ROBrownsmith/templog/README.md

       $ su templogger

 *Copy public ssh cert for no password login

-Local machine check for keys
+On your Local machine, in a terminal,  check for keys

     $ ls ~/.ssh

-If keys present will list id_rsa.pub
+If keys present will list file called "id_rsa.pub"

-If not run
+If not present, do

     $ ssh-keygen